Answers to often asked relationship questions

 A healthy relationship requires commitment.
 This goes back to the idea of maintaining boundaries between your relationship and the outside world.
 You should work to block any ‘exits’ in the relationship and put in the time and effort to maintain what you have.

 When you’re committed, you are willing to work on the trouble areas.
 You are willing to work through problems.
 After all, even healthy couples hit roadblocks now and then.
-The difference is that they are in it for the long haul, so they work at rebuilding that connection again, which may include seeking therapy or online relationship advice.
+The difference is that they are in it for the long haul, so they work at rebuilding that connection again, which may include seeking therapy or online advice to get answers to your relationship questions.

 Is conflict inevitable?